MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 ### Example 3: Delete hidden, read-only files

-This command deletes a file that is both _hidden_ and _read-only_.
+This command deletes a file that's both _hidden_ and _read-only_.

 ```powershell
 Remove-Item -Path C:\Test\hidden-RO-file.txt -Force
 ```

 It uses the **Path** parameter to specify the file.
 It uses the **Force** parameter to delete it.
-Without **Force**, you cannot delete _read-only_ or _hidden_ files.
+Without **Force**, you can't delete _read-only_ or _hidden_ files.

 ### Example 4: Delete files in subfolders recursively

-This command deletes all of the CSV files in the current folder and all subfolders recursively.
+This command deletes all the CSV files in the current folder and all subfolders recursively.

 Because the **Recurse** parameter in `Remove-Item` has a known issue, the command in this example uses `Get-ChildItem` to get the desired files, and then uses the pipeline operator to pass them to